epierard/epierard.github.io/about.markdown

 <img src="/assets/ppic.jpeg" width="220" style="float: right; margin-left: 25px; margin-right: 25px; margin-bottom: 25px;"/>

 <p align="justify"> I'm a <a href="https://www.geog.ox.ac.uk/graduate/research/epierard.html"> PhD student</a> at the University of Oxford studying systems transitions.
-<p align="justify"> In general terms, I am interested in the intersection of government and business in technological adoption, climate change and environmental policy.
+<p align="justify"> I am interested in the intersection of government and business in technological adoption, climate change and environmental policy.

 <p align="justify"> I study how sustainable transitions happen and how major economic actors can be part or obstructs for them, as well as the role that government regulation and policy has to play.
-My hunch is that the way they adopt climate change technologies relate to their past technology experiences with regards to government subsidies and regulation, and their learnt ability to resist.
+My hunch is that the way they adopt climate change technologies relate to their past technology experiences and their learnt ability to resist.

 <p align="justify"> In my research I am looking at European oil major companies' involvement and retention of renewable energy technologies over the last 20 years. </p>